 The keto diet is a high-fat, low carb diet.
 The goal of the keto diet is to enter a state of ketosis, where your body burns ketone bodies — rather than glucose — for energy.
 But how does the keto diet work, and how do you enter a ketogenic state?
 Keep reading.

+The standard American diet and most Western diets are heavily concentrated in carbs, with some protein, and hardly any fat.
 When the average person eats a meal rich in carbs, their body takes those carbs and converts them to glucose for fuel.
-Iinsulin is then made to move that glucose into the bloodstream.
+Insulin then moves that glucose into the cell.
 Glucose is the body’s primary source of energy when carbohydrates are present.

 However, things are different on keto.
-On the ketogenic diet, your carbohydrate intake is kept very low — so when those carbs aren’t present, your body must utilize another form of energy to keep things ticking.
+On the ketogenic diet, your carbohydrate intake is kept very low — so when those carbs aren’t present, your body must use another form of energy to keep things ticking.